bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 Figure X. Packet reception code `emac_napi_rtx` in [`drivers/net/qualcomm/emac/emac.c`](https://github.com/torvalds/linux/blob/master/drivers/net/ethernet/qualcomm/emac/emac.c#L96).

-This is just a wrapper for `emac_mac_rx_process`, which does the actual packet processes and calls, e.g., the `af_inet` (TCP/IP) stack.
-Before this happens a lot of sanity checks are performed.
-For the Qualcomm driver, the generic receiption offloading (GRO) framework ised used instead of calling the `ip_rcv` routine directly every time an interupt from the network card is raised.
+This is just a wrapper for `emac_mac_rx_process`, which does the actual packet processing and calls, e.g., the `af_inet` (TCP/IP) stack.
+Before this happens internal book keeping, such as setting the Layer 3 protocol is set and sanity checks are performed.
+For the Qualcomm driver, the generic receiption offloading (GRO) framework is used instead of calling the `ip_rcv` routine directly every time an packet is received.

 ```c
 /* Process receive event */